leelaylay/garmin-connect-export/README.md

 garmin-connect-export
 =====================

-Downloads gpx, tcx or original fit files from your Garmin Connect
+Downloads gpx, tcx or original fit files from your Garmin Connect Account.

 Description
 -----------
 This script downloads gpx, tcx or original fit files from your personal Garmin Connect Account.

-All downloaded data will go into a directory called `YYYY-MM-DD_garmin_connect_export/` in the current working directory.
+All downloaded data will go into a working directory called `YYYY-MM-DD_garmin_connect_export/`.

 Activity details like activity title or activity description will be persisted using the Activity ID in a separate JSON file called `activities.json`.
-This JSON can be used to parsing data into additional data sources.
+This JSON can be used for parsing data towards additional data sources.

-If there is no GPS track data (e.g., due to an indoor treadmill workout), a data file is still saved.
-If the GPX format is used, activity title and description data are saved.
+If there is no GPS track data (e.g., due to an indoor treadmill workout), a data file will still be saved.
+If the GPX format is used, activity title and description data will be saved.
 If the original format is used, Garmin may not provide a file at all and an empty file will be created.
 For activities where a GPX file was uploaded, Garmin may not have a TCX file available for download, so an empty file will be created.
 Since GPX is the only format Garmin should have for every activity, it is the default and preferred download format.

-Hint: If you have many activities, you may find that this script crashes with an "Operation timed out" message.
-Just run the script again and it will pick up where it left off.
+If you have thousands of activities you may run into an "operation timed out" message.
+Just re-run it again.
+It will pick up where it left off.

 Usage
 -----
+To get it actually flying you might need a tiny bit of experience running things from the command line.
+If you read the term "terminal" for the very first time or googled "running things from command line" already in another browser tab, it will be challenging to get it finally working.

-You will need a little experience running things from the command line to use this script.
-That said, here are the usage details from the `--help` flag:
+Having that said, here are the usage details from the `--help` flag:

 ```
 usage: